Dil Bole Hadippa!: Production

-Principal photography for Dil Bole Hadippa! began on 17 July 2008.
-Shahid Kapoor’s scenes were filmed in early 2009, as he was committed to shooting Kaminey from June to December 2008.

-Urmila Matondkar was initially approached for a cameo appearance in the film but ultimately did not participate in the project.
-The film’s title underwent a change during development; Sanjay Leela Bhansali had previously acquired the rights to the title Hadippa, and when Yash Raj Films requested to use it, Bhansali declined.
-The film was subsequently titled Dil Bole Hadippa!.
+Filming began on 17 July 2008.
+Shahid Kapoor's portions were shot in February 2009, since he was shooting for Kaminey from June to December 2008.
+Urmila Matondkar was initially offered to play a cameo role in the film, but she eventually opted out of the project.
+Sanjay Leela Bhansali had already bought rights for the title Hadippa.
+When Yash Raj Films requested him to give them rights for the title, Bhansali refused.
+Later, it was announced that the movie title would be Dil Bole Hadippa.

 Reception

 Box office

-Dil Bole Hadippa! collected a net of ₹31.72 crore in India and was declared a "flop" by Box Office India.
+It went on to collect a net of ₹ 31.72 crore, and was declared a "flop" by Box Office India.

 Critical response

-Dil Bole Hadippa! received mixed-to-negative reviews from critics.
-Taran Adarsh of Bollywood Hungama rated it 2 out of 5, describing it as an "ordinary fare."
-Sukanya Verma of Rediff.com gave it 2.5 out of 5, stating, "Though not necessarily a bad film, it suffers from too many déjà vu-evoking distractions to wholly work."
+Taran Adarsh of Bollywood Hungama gave the film two out of five, calling it an "ordinary fare."Sukanya Verma of Rediff.com gave the film 2.5 out of 5, writing, "There's indulgence and there's overkill.
+But when it stretches beyond that, it's simply an excessive fest of clichés.
+In that sense alone, Dil Bole Hadippa, though not necessarily a bad film, suffers from too many déjà vu-evoking distractions to wholly work."

 Soundtrack

-The soundtrack of Dil Bole Hadippa! was composed by Pritam, with lyrics by Jaideep Sahni.
-The track "Ishq Hi Hai Rab" was melodically composed by UK-based music director Mukhtar Sahota.
-The background score was composed by Julius Packiam.
+The soundtrack of Dil Bole Hadippa had been composed by Pritam with lyrics provided by Jaideep Sahni.
+The melody composition for the track "Ishq Hi Hai Rab" was composed by Mukhtar Sahota, a United Kingdom-based music director.
+The film score was composed by Julius Packiam.